thexerteproject/xerteonlinetoolkits/moodle_integration_readme.txt

-moodle patch for Xerte toolkits updated for use with 1.7+ updated 2/11/11
+moodle authentication integration for Xerte toolkits updated for use with 1.8+ updated May 2012
-Author: Ron Mitchell
-Use at your own risk - no responsibility accepted etc etc

-This patch has been tested with the latest versions of XOT and enables authentication integration with the moodle installation on the same server.
+This method of authentication integration has been tested with XOT 1.8 and enables authentication integration with the moodle installation on the same server.
 Specifically it enables integration with the moodle authentication system allowing seamless login from moodle to toolkits.
 This is achieved by using the moodle session data so at the moment this will not work if moodle and toolkits are installed on separate servers.

+Note: this latest integration will only work with XOT 1.8 and above and is not backwards compatible with previous XOT versions.
+It should however work with any version of Moodle e.g. 1.9x as well as 2.x.

 /////////////////////////////////////////////////////
 How this works